devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

-Once you login into the machine. you might want to see For example:
+Once you login into the machine. you might want to see the information related to hardware andn For example:

 `uname`{{execute}}